Halochkin/CustomWebComponents/Gestures/README.md

 ### What are the gesture settings for?
 Gestures can help pave the way for more beautiful interfaces, because many of these actions can be hidden in the interface.
 Gestures provide speed in user action and are a convenient way for users to interact with devices of different shapes and sizes.
 In addition only a beautiful design applications — enough so that it became popular.
-In the era of touch devices, the design of the application should be intuitive.
+In the era of touch devices, the design of the application should be intuitive. <br>
  It is logical that the functions of mobile applications provide more control over navigation than the usual button presses.
 Because applications have less space for traditional buttons, they allow users to open or hide different menu blocks with different gestures.<br>
- To increase the number of gestures, you can add a minimum duration in milliseconds, which allows you to create two similar gestures and add a conditional border that allows you to switch between them depending on the the minimum duration and use two gestures to activate different functionality.
+ To increase the number of gestures, you can add a minimum duration in milliseconds, which allows you to create two similar gestures and add a conditional border that allows you to switch between them depending on the the minimum duration and use two gestures to activate different functionality. <br>
 All `gestureMixins` implement two gestures.
 The first is basic and it does not need certain conditions under which it will be activated.
 The second gesture is the advanced version of the basic gesture, which has more functionality.
 But how to separate these gestures?
 This requires minimal settings to activate the advanced gesture, and it does not apply to the basic version.
 These minimal settings are based on minimum duration and distance.
 This is done to prevent accidental activation by the user of the extended gesture.
 The basic gesture is activated without restrictions.
 #### ±100ms is a lot.
 Our life is full of events of millisecond duration, for example, one blink lasts about a third of a second.
-The human reaction time is about 100-200ms plus the time it takes to perform an action in response to an incentive.
+The human reaction time is about 100-200ms plus the time it takes to perform an action in response to an incentive. <br>
-For example, if the user interface of a program reacts to user actions longer than 200ms, then the user starts to feel the delay if less than 50-the user perceives the interface response as instantaneous.
+For example, if the user interface of a program reacts to user actions longer than 200ms then the user starts to feel the delay if less than 50-the user perceives the interface response as instantaneous.
 #### Minimum setting values.
 How to find the 'Golden mean'?
 Let's look at a small example:
 ```javascript